azfullstack2258/react-native-posts/README.md

 Using the sample application in `/review`:

- 1. Review the React Native code.
+ 1. Run the Expo application.
- 2. Make suggestions on how to example code could be improved.
-For this exercise your suggestions may apply to an entire application, file, or line.
+ 2. Review the React Native code.
+ 3. Make suggestions on how the example application could be improved.
+For this exercise your suggestions may apply to an entire application, file, or lines of code.
 If appropriate, please prefix your suggestions with `filename:line` so we know to what code you are referring.

 Environment
 -----------